Type-dependent irreversible stochastic spin models for genetic regulatory networks at the level of promotion-inhibition

-This possibility allows the modeling of deterministic and stochastic kinetics concurrently by putting on the same model types of low density (e.g., plasmid copies or enzymes) described by discrete variables $\eta_{i}^{a}$ together with types of higher density (e.g., peptides or small substrate molecules) described by an effective density in a mean-field-like description, e.g. as an external field (``pumping'') acting selectively on some types.
+This possibility allows the modelling of deterministic and stochastic kinetics concurrently by putting on the same model types of low density (e.g., plasmid copies or enzymes) described by discrete variables $\eta_{i}^{a}$ together with types of higher density (e.g., peptides or small substrate molecules) described by an effective density in a mean-field-like description, e.g. as an external field (``pumping'') acting selectively on some types.
 An important feature of the formalism is that it allows for multiple occupancy of vertices.
 Each vertex $i \in \mathpzc{V}$ can be occupied or not by each of the possible types $a_{1}, \ldots, a_{n}$ in any of their possible internal states.
 Single occupancy models are usually harder to analyse than models which allow for multiple occupancy, and we believe that this is one of the strengths of the formalism.